About COVID-19 Vaccines

 Is the vaccine safe?

 All data currently available indicate that the vaccines are safe.
-Thus far, no serious long-term side effects have occurred.
-Some individuals do experience minor side effects that reflect the body’s immune response beginning; a tiny number of individuals have experienced allergic reactions and have required immediate and successful treatment.
+Thus far, no serious long-term side effects have occurred and no study participants who received vaccine died of COVID-19.
+Some individuals do experience minor side effects that reflect the body’s immune response beginning; a tiny number of individuals have experienced allergic reactions and have required immediate treatment, which has been successful.

-Before approval, clinical trials were completed across the globe with approximately 44,000 participants for the Pfizer-BioNTech vaccine and more than 30,000 for the Moderna vaccine.
+Before approval, clinical trials were completed across the globe with tens of thousands of participants in each trial.
 The FDA used the data from these trials to evaluate the vaccines’ safety and efficacy to make the emergency use determinations.
 The vaccines will continue to be studied — under CDC surveillance and by other means — to learn about longer-term safety and effectiveness.
-Since their approval for use, several million individuals have been immunized with one or the other vaccine, further supporting their safety.
+Since these vaccines were first approved for use, tens of millions individuals around the world have been immunized, further supporting their safety.

-Why are two doses needed?
+Why are two doses needed of some COVID-19 vaccines?
 What happens if someone misses their second dose?

 Scientific studies suggest that two doses for the Pfizer-BioNTech and Moderna vaccines are optimal for achieving immunity.
 For the Pfizer-BioNTech vaccine, the second dose is administered 21 days after the first dose; for the Moderna vaccine, 28 days after the first dose.